Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

 \subsubsection{Fixed Threshold}

-Strom et al. \cite{scalableDisDNN} introduced a new method to solve the communication bottleneck problem.
-In his algorithm, those gradient elements with absolute values less than a pre-defined threshold will be discarded.
+Strom et al.~\citep{scalableDisDNN} introduced a new method to solve the communication bottleneck problem.
+In this algorithm, those gradient elements with absolute values less than a pre-defined threshold will be discarded.
 Because not all gradient elements are transmitted, the server must know which gradients to be transmitted and the indices of them.
 Strom et al. constructed key-value maps where keys are the indices and values are the corresponding gradient elements.
 The main drawback of the fixed threshold method is that it is non-trivial to choose a suitable threshold for different deep models or different iterations.
-Even worse, when Error Feedback (introduced in Section \ref{sec:auxiliary}) techniques are used, the fixed threshold method will result in a large number of gradients being transmitted.
+Even worse, when Error Feedback (\S\ref{sec:auxiliary}) techniques are used, the fixed threshold method may result in the transmission of a large number of gradients.